omcoch/Useful-scripts/README.md

 # Useful-scripts
-My useful scripts who can help on a daily basis
+My useful scripts which can help in some cases in our life.